earthly/website/blog/_posts/2022-05-17-homebrew-on-m1.md

 ---
-title: "Using Homebrew on an M1 Mac"
+title: "Using Homebrew on M1 Mac"
 categories:
   - Tutorials
 toc: true